 There are a lot of video streaming websites out there, and YouTube is without a doubt the most used video website on this planet.
 But recently I started having issues with YouTube buffering.
-I have a pretty decent connection, but still the YouTube videos will take forever to buffer – and this can be really frustrating when you are trying to watch something really important.
-Except YouTube all the other streaming sites worked just fine – for example Metacafe, Vimeo, etc. So I decided to do some troubleshooting to see if I could resolve this problem and improve YouTube buffering, performance and speed.
+I have a pretty decent connection, but still, the YouTube was running slow and the videos taking forever to buffer.
+This can be frustrating when you are trying to watch something really important.
+Except for YouTube, all the other streaming sites worked just fine – for example, Metacafe, Vimeo, etc. So I decided to do some troubleshooting to see if I could resolve this problem and improve YouTube buffering, performance and speed.

 Improve YouTube Buffering, Performance, Speed

 I found that like myself, there were thousands of people having this issue even with fast internet connections, and were looking for ways to improve YouTube Buffering and Speed.
 So I started researching possible ways to speed up the buffering speed of YouTube.
 I found a few fixes that improved the buffering speed to an extent where it’s acceptable.
 The fixes I found is from various websites which some claim it works, and some claim otherwise so it’s more like a hit and miss.